 - Arrogant as a trumpet. 🎺

-8. Arrogant as a wolf in a pack
+8. As arrogant as a wolf in a pack

 Meaning: Someone who is dominant and believes they are the leader, even when they are part of a group.